 Once out of the camp, the POWs were broken into four detachments of 80 men each which were divided into four squads of 20 men.
 One squad wore pink armbands, one blue, one white, and one green.
 The POWs had to wear the armbands at all times.
 In all the detail rebuilt 13 bridges that had been destroyed during the retreat into Bataan.
 Ken’s detachment was first sent to Calauan.
 There, the POWs were amazed by the concern shown to them by the Filipino people.
 The townspeople arranged for their doctors and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.
 When they were finished with the bridge, the POWs were moved to the next barrio.

-It was while he was on the detail that his parents received two letters from the War Department.
-The first came during May.
+It was while he was on the detail that his parents received a letter from the War Department in May.

 “Dear Mrs. K. Porwoll: